Meet John Doe - 1941

 Meet John Doe - Released May3, 1941.
 Directed by Frank Capra

 Probably the first question posed by Meet John Doe is the obvious one, is Doe (Gary Cooper) a fake?
 Well, he's been pretty unethical.
 He's a washed up bush league ball player who gets hired to pretend to be "John Doe," a character that is invented by newspaper writer Ann Mitchell (Barbara Stanwyck) who then uses the "Doe" pseudonym to write a rabble-rousing column, partially out of pique and partially out of a desperate need to stay employed.
 Her creation of a common-sense talking "average man" quickly becomes an overnight sensation and everyone wants to meet the guy, thus the need to hire a tall, good looking person to play the role and continue the boost in newspaper circulation, and so we end up with a strange hall of mirrors: a fake person pretending to be a fake literary device inside of what a Hollywood film cannot avoid being, a fake story.

-When the newspaper's owner walks into the picture, a manipulative media magnate named D. B. Norton (played by Edward Arnold) we start to see that all this compromised integrity is a perfect starting point for an American closet fascist.
+When the owner of the newspaper sponsoring this fakery walks into the picture, a manipulative media magnate named D. B. Norton (played by Edward Arnold) we start to see that all this compromised integrity is a perfect starting point for an American closet fascist.
 Norton wants a "stronger" America that bears more than a passing resemblance to Hitler's Germany (and Edward Arnold tops it off with speech-making gestures that are identical to those of Adolf, to make sure the point gets across, at least on a subliminal level, for the 1941 movie audience).

-Meet John Doe is sometimes called Capra's "flawed masterpiece" because of how the ending is arranged and shows Cooper and Stanwyck triumphing symbolically ('if the cause is worth dying for, it's worth living for' says Ann to Willoughby as he prepares to jump off the top of a skyscraper on Christmas Eve) and though they've been exposed as frauds, Capra wants us firmly on their side and against Edward Arnold and his clique of corrupt industrialists and union bosses who are strangely de-powered and softened at the end.
-With bells peeling and purifying white snow falling, the Hollywood ending is probably about as good an ending as you can get for a main character who has a mission to annihilate himself in protest against "the state of civilization" but who also has to be still walking as the good guys exit the screen.
+Meet John Doe is sometimes called Capra's "flawed masterpiece" because of how the ending is arranged and shows Cooper and Stanwyck triumphing symbolically ('if the cause is worth dying for, it's worth living for' argues Ann to Willoughby as he prepares to jump off the top of a skyscraper on Christmas Eve) and though they've been exposed as frauds, Capra wants us firmly on their side and against Edward Arnold and his clique of corrupt industrialists and union bosses who are strangely de-powered and softened at the end.
+With bells peeling and purifying white snow falling, the Hollywood ending is probably about as good an ending as you can get for a main character who has a mission to annihilate himself in protest against "the state of civilization" but who also has to be still walking among the good guys as their group exits the screen.

 With John Doe standing in the snow on Christmas Eve at the top of a tall building, ready to kill himself, the difference between Meet John Doe and It's A Wonderful Life shortens considerably.
 It is as if the relative disappointment of Meet John Doe was recalibrated on a smaller and more personal scale five years and one world war later into It's A Wonderful Life.
 Both films have heroes that are pushed to their limits and then hinge their life onto self-sacrificing suicide.
 In a way, 'Long John' Willoughby and George Bailey are brothers, sharing in the same fraudulent interior personality but given a second chance by credits that roll onto the screen just in time, leaving them both with a challenge to do something a lot harder than killing themselves: to keep living.